 My initial ‘difficult psychedelic experience’ was in 1995.
 27 years on, the field has progressed somewhat.

-Today, there are several organizations who support people having difficult psychedelic experiences at festivals, like PsyCare or Zendo Project.
+Today, there are several organizations that support people having difficult psychedelic experiences at festivals, like PsyCare or Zendo Project.
 There is the Fireside Project – a support service you can phone if you’re having a difficult trip.
 There are a few papers published on difficult psychedelic experiences and what they’re like.
 And there are integration therapists and support groups, including some like Marc Aixala in the Psychedelic Support Network, who has been working for years to support clients who get into difficulties after a ‘bad trip’.

 I think that’s a good way to approach the problem – you can call it ‘patient-led’ or ‘lived experience’.
 I’ve been into that sort of crowd-sourced, patient-led approach ever since I recovered from social anxiety through a CBT support group.
-That’s one of the reasons I’m a fan of Stoicism – it is a form of patient-led psychotherapy, which empowers individuals rather than giving all the power to the therapist or psychiatrist.
+That’s one of the reasons I’m a fan of Stoicism – it is a form of patient-led psychotherapy that empowers individuals rather than giving all the power to the therapist or psychiatrist.

 No one knows better what helps them recover from a mental illness than the person themselves.